veracity/veracity-documentation/sections/identity/client-credentials-api-access/4-msal-access-token.md

 description: Acquiring access token using MSAL in C#
 ---

-# Get access token using MSAL in C#
+# Getting an access token

 [Previous - 3.
 Configuring Client application in Veracity](3-client-creation-in-veracity.md)

+In this chapter we will acquire an access token for your client application.

+The following examples are written in .NET.

 In order to acquire a client credentials token in your .NET application, first you need to make sure you have the following NuGet package added to your dependencies: